tytydraco/yessleep/out/If_you_see_an_abandoned_picnic_basket_DONT_OPEN_IT.md

 His lip curled, re-exposing his canines.
 The predator resumed its attack.

 I seized the few seconds I had left.
-This all had to end today.
 I grabbed the rib bone and thrust it into Billy's chest.
 He reeled backwards in pain as white cloudy stuffing spilled out of the gash.
 I crawled out from beneath his body and sprinted towards the picnic basket gateway.
 As I looked back I saw the plastic voice box fall out of Billy's chest.
 It dropped in the dirt before being crushed by his paw.
 The chase had begun.

 I flipped open the basket lid and dived back into the checkered tunnel.
 It was the last place I ever wanted to return to but it was my only passage home.
 I shuffled my hands and knees along the fabric, using my cigarette lighter to guide the way.
 I could now take in the circular shape of the tunnel.
 It appeared like an artery connecting the two worlds.

 A monstrous roar rang out behind me.
 I tried to move faster as I knew Billy would outpace me in here.
 The ripping of cloth grew closer as his claws tore across the walls.

-Ahead I could see the light from my world spilling through the other basket's lid.
+Ahead I could see the light from the exit spilling through the other basket's lid.
 I could feel the gravity of Earth pushing me down again.
 Home was so close.

 I prayed to the God of Adrenaline…if there was such a thing.